ImanBrjn/python_Salifort_Motors/README.md

 ## Description and deliverables
 In this capstone project, I will analyze a dataset and build predictive models to provide insights to the Human Resources (HR) department of a large consulting firm.
 For my deliverables, I will include the model evaluation (and interpretation if applicable), data visualizations directly related to the questions asked, ethical considerations, and the resources I used to troubleshoot and find answers or solutions.
+For This case study I'm using Python to conduct an EDA.
 # **PACE stages**
 ![pace](https://github.com/ImanBrjn/python_Salifort_Motors/assets/140934258/8bc00ccd-4772-4341-b5ef-13d441fc8dcf)
 ## **Pace: Plan**